Xunius/Random-Fortran-scripts/README.md

 For both, set `diagnoal` to 1 to treat diagnal cells (within the 3x3 element) as neighbours, set to 0 to exclude diagnoal cells.

+**NOTE** beware of the differences in the indexing conventions of Python v.s.
+Fortran: Python indexing starts from 0, while Fortran starts from 1 (by default).
+So don't forget to increment the seed indices by 1 before calling the functions.

 To build a python module:
 ```
 f2py -c regiongrow.pyf regiongrow.f90